ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 Modify existing widgets and classes
 ===================================

-The class system of the Eagle ERP web framework allows direct modification of existing classes using the :func:`~eagle.web.Class.include` method::
+The class system of the Eagle web framework allows direct modification of existing classes using the :func:`~eagle.web.Class.include` method::

     var TestClass = instance.web.Class.extend({